Call 2012 || 1999 (India)

 - Naftogaz v Gazprom (SCC Arbitration).
 Acting for Gazprom in two complex arbitrations regarding the transit and supply of gas to and through Ukraine.
 The sums in dispute exceeded USD 80 billion.

 - ICC Arbitration, Singapore.
-Acted for an Indian party in a dispute with a Mauritian subsidiary of an international private equity fund regarding exit from an Indian real estate investment.
+Acted for an Indian promoter in a private equity dispute regarding exit from an Indian real estate investment.

 - ICC Arbitration, London.
 Acted for a UAE party in a dispute arising out of a cement supply contract.